shinn1726/Shopify/README.md

 Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks, and R markdown files (published at RPubs).

-# Data Mining - R, Pythonp
+# Data Mining - R, Python
 1. Clustering of Customer and Product data(Elbow Chart, K-Means)
 2. Classification with Car data(Decision Tree, ROC, K-Fold)